Adjunct Faculty: You May Be Eligible for Unemployment Benefits

 8:00 a.m. — 5:00 p.m.

 1 (800) 326-8937

 1 (800) 815-9387

 Sacramento, CA 94280-0001

-In order to calculate your earnings for the UI application, keep your paycheck stubs.
-If you have direct deposit, you can view your Advice of Deposit forms online at www.santarosa.edu/hr.
+In order to calculate your earnings for the UI application, you'll need to review your Advice of Deposit forms, which are available online at www.santarosa.edu/hr.
 (Click on "Leave Balances/Pay Stubs" and log in with your Outlook user name and password.)